r00t-tsai/Simple-Remote-Desktop/README.md

 4. Enter the encryption key for your private connection.
 5. Click Start Host.

-- TROUBLESHOOT
+## TROUBLESHOOT
+> - If you see a black screen upon connection attempt, ensure that the passkey from the host matches your entered passkey.
-> If on WAN Mode, your router must be configured to do Port Forwarding.
+> - If on WAN Mode, your router must be configured to do Port Forwarding.
 The Program assumes this condition and will spit errors if this condition is not met.

-> If you see a black screen upon connection attempt, ensure that the passkey from the host matches your entered passkey.
+---

 <div align="center">
   <video src="https://github.com/user-attachments/assets/2a1bee6e-d966-4a84-b1d4-9d6f2e521f3b" width="800" controls></video>